Deployment with a different Mobile Device Management (MDM) system for Microsoft Defender for Endpoint on macOS

 Set up a system configuration profile.

-Your MDM solution may call it something like "Custom Settings Profile", as Microsoft Defender for Endpoint on macOS is not part of macOS.
+Your MDM solution may call it something like "Custom Settings Profile", as Microsoft Defender for Endpoint on macOS isn't part of macOS.

 Typically, your custom profile has an ID, name, or domain attribute.
 You must use exactly "com.microsoft.wdav.atp" for this value.
 MDM uses it to deploy the settings file to /Library/Managed Preferences/com.microsoft.wdav.atp.plist on a client device, and Defender for Endpoint uses this file for loading the onboarding information.